ltsp/ltsp.org/advanced/index.md

 Search the following table of contents for the topic you're interested in.

-Documentation contributors are most welcome, please contact us in the [IRC channel](http://ts.sch.gr/repo/irc) for details.
+Documentation contributors are most welcome, please contact us in the [online chat room](chat-room) for details.